balanarayank/datastructures-cpp/README.md

 <br/>

 # About the project #
 This project aims to provide a simplfied way of using data structures in C++.
-There are in-built data structures like stack and queue data in C++, but I wanted to create something unique for my own needs.
+There are in-built data structures like stack and queue data in C++.
+There are also other great github repos for this use case, but I wanted to create something simple and unique for my own needs.
 <br/>
 # Getting Started #